ERS-HCL/nodejs-api-for-todo-app/README.md

 > mongod
 > mongo
 ```
-when we will mongo our mongo server is restarted we need to create the database, use below command to create the database
+when we will use mongo command our mongodb server will restart and now we need to create the database, use below command to create the database

 ```
 > use todo
 ```

-this command will create the database and switched to the same database
+the above command will create the database and switched to the same database

 ### Installing